microsoft/rnx-kit/packages/typescript-react-native-resolver/README.md

 The resolver uses the target platform to find platform-override files such as `foo.ios.ts` and `foo.native.ts`.
 It also maps `react-native` module references to out-of-tree platforms such as `react-native-windows` and `react-native-macos`.

-The resolver loads react-native configuration, including out-of-tree platforms, using `@react-native-community/cli`.
+For performance reasons, these mappings are built into the resolver, rather than loaded dynamically using `@react-native-community/cli`.